Bringing the team together

-The venue CBE in Cologne is an old railway station which has thick walls made of stones.
-On the roof the venue, there is a busy railway track which lots of close distance trails for the many commuters working in the city.
-The team marked the circumstances as a risk for using radio transmitter for the video signals.
+The venue CBE in Cologne is an old railway station that has thick walls made of stones.
+On the roof of the venue, there is a busy railway track which lots of close-distance trails for the many commuters working in the city.
+The team marked the circumstances as a risk for using a radio transmitter for the video signals.

-The next main headache for Ben and Steffen begun when they received the schedule of the slot for the band.
-KLAN was scheduled first to play on stage, which set the time for tear down the equipment and clear the stage to 1 h.
-Because of the short timing for tear down, they wanted to use radio transmitter instead of long SDI for the cameras.
+The next main headache for Ben and Steffen began when they received the schedule of the slot for the band.
+KLAN was scheduled first to play on stage, which set the time for tearing down the equipment and clearing the stage to 1 h.
+Because of the short time for tear down, they wanted to use radio transmitters instead of long SDI cables for the cameras.
 But there was this risk of interfering signals from the trains and their magnetic fields.

-In the end the decided to use a mix of SDI and NDI™ cameras and utilizing iPhones via a private WiFi network.
-They even used two TeraDek transmitter the send the SDI signals from the stage to the video mixing Mac.
+In the end, they decided to use a mix of SDI and NDI™ cameras and utilize iPhones via a private WiFi network.
+They even used two TeraDek transmitters that send the SDI signals from the stage to the video-mixing Mac.
 The resulting video met the high standards of the band’s record label, Warner Music Group.
-Only in some scenes you see video noise caused by the interfering signals of the near train station.
+Only in some scenes you see video noise caused by the interfering signals of the nearby train station.

 Camera setup for a concert